foutfin/Vwa/README.md

 - Can able to download
 - Extract Video and Audio stream separately
 - No data send on remote server
+- Pwa support(Now can be installed Locally on devices)
+- Timeline support(Extract certain Portion)

 ## Architecture
 <img src="img/arch.png" height="300"/>